zyoNoob/x11-window-interactor/README.md

 `x11-window-interactor` is a Python utility for automating interaction with X11 windows on Linux.
 It allows you to:

 - 🔍 Identify and target X11 windows
+- 🔄 Automatically keep window position/size information updated in the background
 - 🖱️ Send mouse clicks to specific relative coordinates in the window
-- ⌨️ Send keyboard keypresses directly to the window
+- ⌨️ Send keyboard keypresses directly to the window (supports various key types)
-- 📸 Capture screenshots of a window into OpenCV-compatible image arrays
+- 📸 Capture screenshots of a window into NumPy arrays (compatible with OpenCV, Pillow, etc.)

 This tool is ideal for GUI automation, testing, and custom tooling in X environments.